Troubleshoot adding and deleting organization users

 A: Select from the following two options:

-- Have the Azure AD administrator(s) remove you from the Azure AD and re-add you, making you an Azure AD member rather than a guest when they do.
+- Have the Azure AD administrator(s) remove you from the Azure AD and readd you, making you an Azure AD member, rather than a guest.
 For more information, see Can Azure AD B2B users be added as members instead of guests.

 - Change the UserType of the Azure AD guest using Azure AD PowerShell.
-This is an advanced process and is not advised, but it allows the user to query Azure AD from the Azure DevOps organization thereafter.
+This is an advanced process we don't advise, but it allows the user to query Azure AD from the Azure DevOps organization thereafter.

 Convert Azure AD UserType from guest to member using Azure AD PowerShell